Caroline O'Connor (actress): Career

 In 2012 O'Connor originated the role of Miss Shields in a limited run of A Christmas Story: The Musical.
 It ran for 51 performances in late 2012, and received a nomination for the 2013 Best Musical Tony Award, for its track "You'll Shoot Your Eye Out", featuring O'Connor, which was broadcast live on CBS during the 67th Tony Awards show on 9 June 2013.

 As a recording artist O'Connor has released four solo CDs, What I Did for Love (1998), A Tribute to Piaf (2001), From Stage to Screen (2001) and A Tribute to Garland (2005).
 She has contributed to numerous cast recordings and compilations.

-From April 2017 through to March 2018 O'Connor played Countess Lily in the musical, Anastasia, at the Broadhurst Theatre on Broadway, New York.
+From April 2017 through to March 2018, O'Connor played Countess Lily in the musical, Anastasia, at the Broadhurst Theatre on Broadway, New York.
 From May to June 2018 she starred in a London production of The Rink and in mid-August she portrayed Garland in The Production Company's The Boy from Oz in Melbourne.

+In September 2018, O'Connor took the part of The Old Lady in a production of the operetta Candide, directed by Mitchell Butel and staged at the Sydney Opera House with the Sydney Philharmonia Choirs, Sydney Youth Orchestra, and stars from Opera Australia.

-O’Connor began 2019 by starting in the critically acclaimed and sold out Darlinghurst theatre Co. production of 'The Rise and Fall of Little Voice' (directed by Shaun Rennie).
-She followed this with a staged concert of the rarely performed musical Applause, playing the leading role of Margo Channing.
+O'Connor began 2019 by starting in the critically-acclaimed and sold-out Darlinghurst Theatre Company production of The Rise and Fall of Little Voice (directed by Shaun Rennie).
+She followed this with a staged concert of the rarely performed musical Applause at Hayes Theatre, playing the leading role of Margo Channing.

+In May 2024, O'Connor reprised her 2018 role as The Old Lady in Candide in a co-production by the State Theatre Company South Australia (STCSA) and State Opera South Australia, performed for three nights in Her Majesty's Theatre, Adelaide, under the direction of Mitchell Butel, who was now STCSA artistic director.

+In 2024 from 7 November through to 2 March, O'Connor played the role of Dolly Levy in the Paris version of Hello Dolly, directed by Stephen Mear at the Lido 2 Paris.
+Originally scheduled to finish in January, Hello Dolly was extended two months after receiving glowing reviews.

+On 28 September, O'Cononor is to return to New York for a tribute show, "Caroline O'Connor, My Musical Life" at The Green Room 42, accompanied by Daniel Edmonds.

 Personal life

-As from April 2008, Caroline O'Connor was married to Barrie Shaw, a musician.
-By May 2017, they had celebrated their 21st anniversary.
-She has homes in Surrey and in Sydney.
+Caroline O'Connor is married to Barrie Shaw, a musician and in 2017 they celebrated their 21st anniversary.
+In 2018, they sold their Bondi Junction property and moved to a riverside property in Noosa.
+In 2022, they also sold their UK home in Surrey.